samuelmaina/samuelmaina/README.md

     💻 About Me :

-- 👋 Hi, I’m @samuelmaina
+- 👋 Hi, I’m Samuel Maina.
+Currently At Moi University
 - I love writing clean code and learning from other people and sources
 - 👀 I’m interested in maths, computer science and software engineering
 - 📫 How to reach me samuelmayna@gmail.com